No results found :(

 Different customers can also be a subject of different tax regulations and require different set ups when it comes to selling online.

-It will rarely happen that all your customers belong to the same customer group – you will have wholesale group, retailer group, group for those that will not log in, newsletter subscribers etc.
+It will rarely happen that all your customers belong to the same customer group – you will have a wholesale group, retailer group, a group for those that will not log in, newsletter subscribers etc.